15thai/SupplementaryMethod_CellProfiler/README.md

 Original dataset could be downloaded at https://data.broadinstitute.org/bbbc/BBBC025/, Running the pipeline to extract the feature measurement:
 -	Pipeline was tested on CellProfiler V2.1.1 (window 64-bits), downloaded at: https://cellprofiler.org/releases/.
 -	Folder name of images are separated as “#_name” such as “38034_ERSyto”.
-The prediction should follow the same structure.
+The predicted/original images should follow the same structure.

 ### Prerequisites